Models and Criteria#

 Neural network layers used for building cebra models.

-Layers are used in the models defined in model
+Layers are used in the models defined in model.

 Multi-objective models#